levitation-opensource/bioblue/README.md

     * **Sustainability** - Failed partially by underconsuming.
     * **Homeostasis** - Generally succeeded.
     * **Multi-objective homeostasis** - Failed, sometimes by starting to maximise one of the homeostatic objectives, though less extremely than GPT 4o-mini.
     * **Multi-objective balancing of unbounded objectives** - There were two setups: with a hint and without a hint.
 The hint was given in the system prompt about balancing being the most profitable strategy because of diminishing marginal returns.
 Without a hint, the system prompt still mentioned diminishing marginal returns, but did not include a concluding hint that balancing is needed.
-Without a hint it failed 4 times, failed mildly 1 times, and succeeded 5 times when hint was not provided.
+Without a hint it failed 4 times, failed mildly 1 times, and succeeded 5 times.
 Similarly to GPT-4o-mini on the sustainability benchmark, there were useless repeating patterns in model's action choices.
 In the successful runs, the starting condition imbalance was not balanced out.
 Mostly succeeded if a hint was provided, failed mildly 1 time.

 # The project document